 Maple syrup is close to sugar in glucose content, and in calories, it is much better for those who want to lose weight.
-Maple syrup has 2 times less calories, and if you are on a diet, it is better to add maple syrup instead of sugar in tea, coffee, granola, cereal, and other products.
+Maple syrup has 2 times fewer calories, and if you are on a diet, it is better to add maple syrup instead of sugar in tea, coffee, granola, cereal, and other products.

 Also, it is useful because it is a natural immunostimulant.

 The chemical composition of maple syrup includes various antioxidants, B vitamins, as well as minerals: calcium, phosphorus, potassium, iron, zinc, etc. Besides, maple syrup can be called a leader among other products consumed by humans, by the amount of calcium stored in it and potassium.

 Also, maple syrup has another essential quality – a relatively small amount of purines and oxalates in its composition leads to the fact that this product does not cause food allergies (calories).
 And this makes it a highly desirable dietary item for many people.

 AGAVE NECTARMadhava Blue Agave Organic Low-Glycemic Sweetener